-While your food, ambiance and quality of service will ultimately speak for themselves, far too many restaurants go under appreciated because they don’t put enough emphasis on marketing.
+While your food, ambience and quality of service will ultimately speak for themselves, far too many eateries go underappreciated because they don’t put enough emphasis on restaurant marketing.

-From extra safety precautions to new dishes, your business has probably changed a lot in the past year.
-A new marketing strategy is your chance to put your best foot forward, introduce yourself to potential customers and bring past visitors back into the fold.
-The best restaurant marketing ideas take advantage of technology, create new buzz and focus on converting a new customer into the kind of regular whose name and order you remember.
+Whether you added some new safety precautions, changed up your menu or altered the layout of your restaurant itself, your business has probably changed quite a bit in the past year.
+A new marketing strategy is a great way to put your best foot forward, introduce yourself to potential new customers and bring past visitors back into the fold.
+The most successful restaurant marketing ideas take advantage of technology, create new buzz and focus on converting a potential customer into the kind of regular whose name and order you remember.